Assistant Professor of Cardiovascular Sciences, Academic Institute

 FHIT

-The other part of my lab focuses on how the FHIT tumor suppressor modulates the translation of the transcriptome in cancer.
+Another part of my basic science lab focuses on how the FHIT tumor suppressor modulates the translation of the transcriptome in cancer.
 My work has shown that expression of the FHIT protein results in translational changes for several known cancer-linked mRNAs.
 Further, that translational regulation is often driven by the 5’ translation leader sequence of the mRNA.
 For my future FHIT research, I plan to build upon my published works by expanding ribosome profiling into FHIT negative patient tumor samples and by developing better cell lines where FHIT expression is more tightly regulated.

-(updated 12-2-2020)
+(updated 9-21-2021)